mortep/dr_ha_project/dr_template.md

 *VPC*: Network where the EC2 instances and the databases are located.
 We create a VPC in `us-east-2` for the main assets and another VPC in `us-west-1` for the DR assets.

 *EC2 instances*: These Ubuntu servers host the Flask application.
 Each region has 3 instances distributed among different availability zones within the region.
-For example, `us-east-2a` and `us-east-2b` for the main region and `us-west-1b` and `us-west-1c` for the DR region.
+For example, `us-east-2a` and `us-east-2b` for the main region and `us-west-1a` and `us-west-1b` for the DR region.

 *EKS cluster*: A kubernetes cluster running the monitoring stack, i.e., prometheus and grafana, running in 2 nodes (in different AZs) to make it highly available.